srinidhi-temkar/concurrent-binary-tree/README.md

 # Concurrent Binary Tree
-## Implementation of a concurrent version of a binary tree data structure using the pthread library in c++
+### Implementation of a concurrent version of a binary tree data structure using the pthread library in c++
-The tree uses an array representation (sequential representation).
-To allow dynamic changes in the size of the array, c++ ```std::vector<long>``` is used to store the binary tree.
-The tree is protected from concurrency bugs using the pthread using a pthread_rwlock (ReadWrite lock).
+This implementation of a binary tree uses an array representation (sequential representation).
+To allow dynamic changes in the size of the array, a c++ ```std::vector<long>``` is used to store the binary tree.
+The tree is protected from concurrency bugs using a pthread_rwlock (ReadWrite lock).

 This type of lock allows a number of readers or at most one writer at any point in time.
 The write portion of this lock allows modification of the underlying data (exclusive access) and the read portion of this lock allows for read-only access (shared access).